-- Consider what messages need to be conveyed to bondholders, lenders, suppliers, key customers and other stakeholders.
-Be sure the messages are consistent. - Be prepared for an increased focus on risk profile and risk management frameworks. - Consider, if applicable, whether it is still appropriate to provide guidance to the market or whether it is appropriate to revise existing guidance in light of current conditions.
+- Consider what messages need to be conveyed to shareholders, employees, lenders, suppliers, key customers and other stakeholders.
+Be sure the messages are consistent. - Be prepared for an increased focus on executive compensation. - Be prepared for an increased focus on risk profile and risk management frameworks.

-- Remember the company's and management's responsibilities to avoid selective disclosure under applicable market abuse rules.
-Companies not subject to market abuse rules should nonetheless also avoid selective disclosure of material non-public information and should treat bondholders equally in terms of access to information. - Review the company's external communications guidelines.
+- Consider whether it is still appropriate to provide guidance to the market or whether it is appropriate to revise existing guidance in light of current conditions. - Remember the company's obligations to disclose price sensitive information and the company's, management's and employees' responsibilities to avoid selective disclosure under applicable market abuse rules. - Review the company's external communications guidelines.